oracle-livelabs/analytics-ai/big-data/Analyze-IoT-Car/workshops/freetier/README.md

-# Welcome to Oracle Big Data Services using Oracle Distribution of Hadoop(ODH) Hands-on Workshop!
+# Welcome to Analyze IoT Car using Flink/Kafka/Spark in Big Data Services Hands-on Workshop!

-The **Oracle Big Data Service (BDS) using ODH workshop** is a series of step-by-step labs that guide you through the process of setting up a simple environment and creating a small BDS cluster using Oracle Distribution of Hadoop(ODH).
-You'll also explore with adding Cloud SQL to the cluster, accessing the cluster from the public internet, using Ambari and Hue to access the cluster, and creating a Hadoop administrator user.
+The **Analyze IoT Car using Flink/Kafka/Spark in Big Data Services workshop** will guide you through the intricacies of processing and analyzing data using BDS.
+Initially, you'll familiarize yourself with Flink's capabilities to access real-time data from Kafka and process it.
+Subsequently, this data will be analyzed and the results will be stored in MySQL.
+For non-real-time data, Spark SQL will be employed to extract it from MySQL, followed by an analysis, the results of which will again be saved in MySQL.
+Finally, the Oracle Analytics Cloud will serve as your tool to visualize the analyzed data.

 ## Access the Labs Using Our Web Interface